alaugks/spring-messagesource-xliff/docs/README-XLIFF-2.2-PGS.md

 # XLIFF 2.2 — PGS Module (Plural, Gender and Select)

 XLIFF 2.2 introduces the **PGS module** (Plural, Gender and Select).
-This library reads a PGS-annotated `<unit/>` and turns it into a translation that resolves to the right text depending on a runtime argument: the unit's `pgs:switch` becomes the argument and its `<segment/>`s become the cases.
+This library reads a PGS-annotated `<unit/>` and turns it into a translation that resolves to the right text for a runtime argument.
+The unit's `pgs:switch` becomes the argument, its `<segment/>`s become the cases.

 The key is the resource name (`name` / `id`) as for every other unit.
 See the main [README](../README.md) for keys, filenames and the `MessageSource` configuration.